tomas-fryza/vhdl-course/lab7-fsm/README.md

                                -- if counter = DEB_COUNT-1 change to RELEASED;

-                           -- else clear counter and change to PRESSED;
+                           -- else change to PRESSED;

                        -- Prevent unhandled cases
                        when others =>